p2-inc/keycloak-redis-cache/README.md

 Applies to any deployment type:

+- Set `KC_COMMUNITY_REDIS_CACHE_ENABLED=true`
+- Set `KC_SPI_REDIS_CONNECTION_DEFAULT_CONTACT_POINT: "redis"`
-- Set `KC_COMMUNITY_JPA_CACHE_ENABLED=true`
+- Set `KC_SPI_REDIS_CONNECTION_DEFAULT_PORT: "6379"`
 - Set `KC_CACHE=local`
-- Set `KC_FEATURES_DISABLED=authorization`

-### DIY
+### Build and install

 - Build the jar with `mvn clean install -DskipTests`
-- Put the `target/keycloak-jpa-cache-<version>.jar` in your Keycloak `providers/` directory
+- Put the `target/keycloak-redis-cache-<version>.jar` in your Keycloak `providers/` directory

 ### Docker

-TBD.
 You can currently try after building with the included `docker-compose.yml` file.
 Just run `docker compose up`.

+TODO build and publish a docker image so it's easier to try.

-## Known issues
+## Details and known issues

+- Local caches (e.g. `user`, `realm`, etc.) still use Infinispan internally.
+Only the distributed caches are replaced.
+- We use a job to expire entries rather than using Redis native TTL.
+This is because we want it to work with implementations that don't support multi-region expiration (e.g. AWS MemoryDB).
+- No migration of existing sessions is done.
+- We store both normal and "offline" sessions in the cache.
+No database persistence is used.
 - `ClusterProvider` implementation still relies on the replicated `work` cache using Infinispan.
 This is used to propagate evictions to the Realm or User local caches between instances.
-Todo replace this with something simpler, probably via the database.
+TODO replace this with Redis `PUBSUB`, or SNS (AWS) or Pub/Sub (GCP) for multi-region. .
-- Keycloak Authorization must be disabled (this is essential as otherwise Keycloak tries to use `InfinispanStoreFactory` in a lot of places).
+- Keycloak Authorization probably won't work (Keycloak tries to use `InfinispanStoreFactory` direclty in a lot of places).
 - Some tests are still skipped or failing.
 We need to understand if this is because the test fails to do everything in a single transaction (Keycloak doesn't do this internally) or if there is something we are missing.
 - Hasn't been benchmarked to look for issues under load.
-- Need to see if there are "L1 cache" ways to reduce load on the database, specifically in the context of a single transaction, or if JPA takes care of most of that.
 - You should probably enable sticky sessions on your load balancer, although we need to substantiate this with testing.

 -----

-Portions of the code are taken from [keycloak](https://github.com/keycloak/keycloak) and the [keycloak-cassandra-extension](https://github.com/opdt/keycloak-cassandra-extension) and the copyright is held by their respective owners.
+Portions of the code are taken from [keycloak](https://github.com/keycloak/keycloak) and the [keycloak-cassandra-extension](https://github.com/opdt/keycloak-cassandra-extension) and those copyrights are held by their respective owners.

-All other documentation, source code and other files in this repository are Copyright 2024 Phase Two, Inc.
+All other documentation, source code and other files in this repository are Copyright 2025 Phase Two, Inc., and are made available under the terms of the included [license](COPYING).